Berkmar High School: Academics

 Berkmar operates an Advanced Placement (AP) program.
 The school won the 2008 Inspiration Award from the College Board for its high numbers, and had the 2010 and 2013 female Georgia State AP Scholars.
 The title of State AP Scholar is granted to one male and one female student in each U.S. state and the District of Columbia, with scores of 3 or higher on the greatest number of AP exams, and then the highest average score (at least 3.5) on all AP exams taken.

 Berkmar also participates in the QuestBridge scholarship program, a non-profit program that aims to link high-achieving, low-income students with educational and scholarship opportunities at U.S. colleges and universities.
 It includes the National College Match program for high school seniors.

 Extracurricular activities

-Berkmar High School has an active choral program.
-The students put on many shows during the course of the year.
-In October, the choirs put on a fall concert performance that includes classical choir pieces.
+Berkmar High School's extracurricular clubs include the National Honor Society and National Beta Club.

-The school's Academic Decathlon team has seen success at the state level.
-The team held the title of Georgia State Championships for six consecutive years (2003–2008).
+The school's Academic Decathlon team held the title of Georgia State Championships for six consecutive years (2003–2008).
 In 2009, Berkmar did not make it to the Nationals, but won first in their division.
 In 2012, the team served as state co-champions with neighboring Parkview High School, and traveled to Minneapolis for the national championship.

-Other clubs and groups include National Honor Society, Quiz Bowl, Student Council, Berkmar Beamers, Book Club, Latin Club, French Club, Math Club, Future Educators Association, Beta Club, Multi-Cultural Club, and Sew 'N Sews Club.

 Athletics

 Berkmar competes in Region 7, Class AAAAAAA, the largest classification for Georgia high schools.
 Region 7, a geographical designation, includes Brookwood High School, Meadowcreek High School, and Parkview High School.

-Sports practised at the school include baseball, basketball, cheerleading, cross country, American football, golf, soccer, softball, swimming and diving, tennis, track and field, volleyball, flag football and wrestling.